-The Company has incurred several claims in the normal course of business.
-The Company believes such claims can be resolved without any material adverse effect on its consolidated financial position, results of operations, or cash flows.
+The Company is or may become involved in certain legal proceedings incidental to the normal course of business.
+At this time, we believe that any liabilities relating to such legal proceedings can be resolved without any material adverse effect on our business, financial position, results of operations, or cash flows.